The Good Life - Off Grid Water Solutions and Water Neutrality

 Storage of Water.

-Once a source has been identified the water can be stored in its raw form or after treatment.
+Once a source has been identified the water can be collectd and stored in its raw form with the the treatment step downstream of the holding tank.
 If stored after treatment a potable water tank will be required.
 A combined potable tank and booster pump set can be incorporated into the system to ensure short durations of high water demand are well managed.
 This tank is typically much smaller than a main raw/source water tank.
+This step (potable water storage) may not be required if the treatment capacity exceeds the maximum demand.

 Water Treatment for Drinking